Understanding MariaDB architecture

 Note that when MariaDB asks a storage engine to write or read a row, the storage engine could theoretically do anything.
 This led to the creation of very interesting alternative engines, like BLACKHOLE (which doesn’t write or read any data, acting like the /dev/null file in Linux), or CONNECT (which can read and write to files written in many different formats, or remote DBMSs, or some other special data sources).

-When we create a table, we specify its storage engine or use the default one.
-It is possible to convert an existing table to another storage engine, though this is a blocking operation which requires a complete table copy.
-Third-party storage engines can also be installed while MariaDB is running.
+When we create a table, we specify its storage engine.
+It is possible to convert an existing table to another storage engine, thought this is a blocking operation which requires a complete table copy.
+3rd party storage engines can also be installed while MariaDB is running.

 Note that it is perfectly possible to use tables with different storage engines in the same transaction (even if some engines are not transactional).
 It is even possible to use different engines in the same query, for example with JOINs and subqueries.